2DegreesInvesting/ds.databricks4r/README.md

 - Create a new cluster with RStudio (use Runtime ML, dissable auto termination).
-- Try to use it to run a previous file.
-Note it takes time to start.
 - Setup RStudio: Compute \> click on cluster \> Apps \> Set up RStudio.

 **Friction**

-- Starting a cluster takes minutes.
 - RStudio lacks `sudo`.
 - RStudio requires no auto-termination.
+- Starting a cluster takes minutes.
 - RStudio lacks direct access to the Databricks Catalog.
 - RStudio won’t persist when restarting the cluster.